PureStorage-OpenConnect/pure-exporter/README.md

 ---

-Note: The previous method to provide the API token via a GET parameter is now deprecated and will be removed in the next major version.
+**Note**: The previous method to provide the API token via a GET parameter is now deprecated and will be removed in the next major version.

 ---